Who does MCR support?

 All MCR staff, volunteers and mentors are fully PVG checked as part of their application process.
 The Protecting Vulnerable Groups (PVG) membership scheme is managed and delivered by Disclosure Scotland.
 It helps makes sure people are suitable to work with children and/or protected adults.

 What does MCR stand for?

-Motivation, Commitment and Resilence – the three qualities we believe are most important to cultivate in our young people.
+Motivation, Commitment and Resilience – the three qualities we believe are most important to cultivate in our young people.